-He never ceased to give thanks to the East Coast sweat-shops that gave his parents their first toe-hold in America.
+He never ceased to give thanks to the East Coast sweatshops that gave his parents their first toe-hold in America.
 Born in Brooklyn to central European refugees, he had a jolly but austere childhood.
 He worked his way through degrees at Rutgers, Chicago and Columbia.
 His CV is an alarmingly long list of scholarly papers, interrupted in 1976 by the Nobel prize.
 There is a connecting thread: 'markets work and they allow human co-operation to function better than any alternative.'
-He became a household name soon after winning the Nobel, when his 1980 bestselling Free to Choose and accompanying television series brought him worldwide attention, as his most fundamental contribution.
+He became a household name soon after winning the Nobel, when his 1980 bestselling Free to Choose and accompanying television series brought him worldwide attention,

+His Theory of the Consumption Function (1957), which undermined Keynesian notions of the determinants of consumption and saving, is regarded by some economists as his most fundamental contribution.
 He went on to criticise the simplistic notion of the 'Phillips Curve' which purported to show that governments could trade off inflation against unemployment.
 He argued against 'fiscal fine-tuning' and for a simple money supply growth rule for governments.
 His best-known scholarly work, A Monetary History of the United States 1867-1960, showed that the Great Depression was the result of poor monetary policy by the Federal Reserve Board.